 Proactive news headlines including Perseus Mining, Terra Uranium, Sunstone Metals and Legacy Minerals

-- Perseus Mining Ltd (ASX:PRU, TSX:PRU, OTC:PMNXF) continues to showcase the potential of its Yaouré Gold Mine in Côte d’Ivoire with ongoing drilling returning high-grade gold results from the CMA Northwest and CMA North targets.
+- Perseus Mining Ltd (PRUPRUPMNXF continues to showcase the potential of its Yaouré Gold Mine in Côte d'Ivoire with ongoing drilling returning high-grade gold results from the CMA Northwest and CMA North targets.
 Click here

-- Terra Uranium Ltd (ASX:T92) has begun fieldwork focused on the discovery of major uranium deposits under deep cover in its maiden exploration program in Canada's prolific Athabasca Basin.
+- Terra Uranium Ltd T has begun fieldwork focused on the discovery of major uranium deposits under deep cover in its maiden exploration program in Canada's prolific Athabasca Basin.
 Click here

-- Sunstone Metals Ltd (ASX:STM) has unearthed a well-mineralised gold-copper porphyry system during drilling at Limon target within the Bramaderos Project in southern Ecuador.
+- Sunstone Metals Ltd STM has unearthed a well-mineralised gold-copper porphyry system during drilling at Limon target within the Bramaderos Project in southern Ecuador.
 Click here

-- Incannex Healthcare Ltd (ASX:IHL, NASDAQ:IXHL) has achieved an interim milestone for the PsiGAD1 clinical trial assessing the effect of psilocybin-assisted psychotherapy for the treatment of generalised anxiety disorder (GAD), having completed primary endpoint assessments for 29 patients.
+- Incannex Healthcare Ltd (IHLIXHL has achieved an interim milestone for the PsiGAD1 clinical trial assessing the effect of psilocybin-assisted psychotherapy for the treatment of generalised anxiety disorder (GAD), having completed primary endpoint assessments for 29 patients.
 Click here

-- Xantippe Resources Ltd (ASX:XTC, OTC:XTCPF) has extended its share purchase plan closing date to Friday, February 10.
+- Xantippe Resources Ltd (XTCXTCPF has extended its share purchase plan closing date to Friday, February 10.
 Click here

 - SRJ Technologies Group PLC has landed another contract win with a leading floating production and storage offloading (FPSO) unit operator in West Africa.
 Click here